 - !!
-WARNING: The back protection does not eliminate the chance of injury as a result of a crash. - WARNING: If the back protection zip is not fully closed, the protector will not work effectively - WARNING: If the harness is subjected to temperatures exceeding 70 degrees Celsius the integrity of the back protection may be compromised. - WARNING: The Koroyd 1.0 back protection has a valid lifetime of 5 years.
-The lifetime is a guide and may change depending on use, care and maintenance.
+WARNING: The back protection does not eliminate the chance of injury as a result of a crash. - WARNING: If the back protection zip is not fully closed, the protector will not work effectively. - WARNING: If the harness is subjected to temperatures exceeding 70 degrees Celsius the integrity of the back protection may be compromised. - WARNING: The Koroyd 4.0 back protection has a valid lifetime of 5 years.
+The lifetime is a guide and may change depending on use, care and maintenance. - WARNING: Forgetting to loop the leg straps behind the seat plate may place the pilot at risk of falling out of the harness.